robincornett/display-featured-image-genesis/readme.txt

 4. Quickly see the featured image assigned to each post or term.

 == Upgrade Notice ==
 2.7.0: new minimum WP version supported is 4.4!
-Also, widgets have been updated; shortcodes introduced
+Also, widgets have been updated, shortcodes introduced, and new settings for more image control.

 == Changelog ==

 = 2.7.0 =
+* added: preferred image size (set to backstretch or large for the entire site)
+* added: setting to prefer fallback/large images per content type
+* added: setting on individual posts/pages to change the image size for each post
+* added: advanced settings for changing featured image hooks without code
 * added: shortcodes for outputting featured image widgets anywhere
 * added: optional media buttons to make shortcode creation easier
 * improved: widgets have been tidied up and refactored